-Note that a study presents an extended proxy-based sliding mode control [26].
-Compared with [26], this paper proposes a new theoretical proxy-based method by constructing the motion behaviors of the proxy.
-Integrating with a NDO, this method can strictly guarantee the global stability of the system while improving the robustness and retaining the original characteristics of smooth and damped motions.
-Meanwhile, this paper quantitatively analyzes the effect of proxy on control performance.
+Note that a study presents an extended PSMC [26].
+Compared with [26], this article proposes a new theoretical proxy-based method by constructing the motion behaviors of the proxy.
+Integrating with an NDO, this method can strictly guarantee the global stability of the system while improving the robustness and retaining the original characteristics of smooth and damped motions.
+Meanwhile, this article quantitatively analyzes the effect of proxy on control performance.
 It turns out that as the proxy mass increases, the system's tracking errors will gradually approach a bound associated with estimation errors of the system's uncertainties/disturbances.
 To the best of our knowledge, this is the first study to investigate the effect of the virtual proxy on the physical plant.